Technical Reports Collection

 Technical reports are often more detailed than articles in the peer-reviewed journal literature.
 They may be hundreds of pages long and may include supporting materials that never make it into journal publications, such as data sets or programming code.
 In addition, researchers in the private sector may not have any incentive to publish the results of contracted research in a peer-reviewed journal, as academic researchers do, and so the technical report they write for their funding agency may represent the first, and only, place that a particular piece of research is published.

 The University Libraries have a collection of over 1.5 million technical reports, with major holdings of reports by DOE, NASA, EPA, and their contractors.
 Most of the reports are on microfiche and are filed in fiche cabinets located in the fiche cabinets in the basement floor of Lockwood Library.
-Reports on microfiche are filed either by technical report number (e.g., BNL-25708, NASA-CR-182000), NTIS accession number (e.g., AD-678750 or PB-182571), or SuDocs number (e.g., I 19.76:91-500).
+Reports on microfiche are filed either by technical report number (e.g., BNL-25708, NASA-CR-182000) or NTIS accession number (e.g., AD-678750 or PB-182571).
+Most of our print technical reports are filed by SuDoc number (e.g., I 19.76:91-500) on the first floor of the Lockwood Library in our U.S. Government Documents Collection.
+However, some print reports may be filed by LC Class in our regular Lockwood Book Collection.

 To determine if we have a particular technical report, begin by searching the UB Libraries' Catalog.
 Technical reports are cataloged either individually or serially (meaning that there is a single serial record describing the series as a whole with detailed volume holdings information noted telling you exactly which volumes, or paper numbers, we own).